jacb9/hand-tracking-drawing-app/README.md

 4. Move your index finger to start drawing
 5. **Pinch gesture (index + thumb tip)** to change brush color
 6. **Open palm gesture (all fingers extended)** to clear the canvas
+7. Use the on-screen UI to pick a color and adjust brush size manually

 ---